Skip to Content

 Paris Marathon, April

-Join 50,000 people in the 5th largest marathon in the world from the Champs-Elysees past all the major sites.
-Just a pity you won’t have time to take pics as you puff past.
+Join 50,000 people in the 5th largest marathon in the world (but not officially a “major”), starting from the Champs-Elysees and running past all the major sites and sights of Paris.

 London Marathon, April

-The TCS London Marathon starts in Greenwich and runs through south London, crossing the Thames at Tower Bridge past Big Ben and parliament buildings to end at St James Park.
+The TCS London Marathon starts in Greenwich and runs through south London, crossing the River Thames at Tower Bridge, past Big Ben and parliament buildings to end at St James Park.
+It’s one of the seven world majors and more than 48,000 runners finished in 2023.

 Boston Marathon, April